nicholas-fedor/Homelab/Notes.md

 network.
 As this is an internal network, when configuring via Docker Compose, it's important to set the `External` option to `false` under the `Network` top-level element.

+## Directory Permissions

+This homelab uses a NFS share on my TrueNAS NAS for data storage.
+The NFS share is mounted to the Docker host and an `/home/Nick/Apps` directory is symbolically linked to the `/mnt/TrueNAS/Apps` directory.

+When it comes to NFS shares and datasets on TrueNAS, it's important to remember that a NFS share for a parent dataset will behave differently from its child datasets' own NFS shares.
+In addition, it's important to remember that while Docker itself often runs as root, the applications running within containers may also have their own users and groups that their processes run as.

+tl;dr - Things can easily become messy when running Docker on a host that's using an NFS share for data storage.

+To help solve this problem, there are a few important items:

+- The TrueNAS dataset needs to be owned by the same user that the NFS share's clients are mapped to.
+- As previously mentioned, the `Mapall User` advanced NFS Share setting needs to match the dataset owner.
+- That dataset owner/user must have `full control` permissions set via TrueNAS.

+There's also the option for Docker containers to be provided PUID and GUID settings via environment variables; however, I have had limited luck with this.

+As an aside, Docker does has the option to mount volumes as NFS shares; however, I've had limited experience in setting this up.
+I briefly looked at doing this for my Traefik container; however, this was put on hold when trying to determine an appropriate way to migrate from my current structure.

+Overall, this is something I'm still trying to learn and master.
+I'll need to document this further once I have a final way to securely accomplish this.

+---